-Reverberation control of work spaces and of other living areas in buildings is a specialty of ITS, which has a great experience for many applications.
+Reverberation control of work spaces and of other living areas in buildings is a specialty of ITS, having an extended experience for many applications.

 In relation to regulatory texts and standards, this consists in implementing (in various forms e.g. acoustic suspended ceiling, wall-mounted absorbent lining, screens, baffles and suspended absorbent elements) sound-absorbing materials, in quality, in quantity and in location satisfactory to the objectives and specific constraints of each project: acoustic performance, but also, and depending on the context: lightness and possibilities of fixing on the available supports, resistance to moisture, oxidation, cleanability, decorative function ...